ioam/scipy-2017-holoviews-tutorial/solutions/README.md

 including exercise solutions.
 The following snapshots of these notebooks are available online via [nbviewer](https://nbviewer.jupyter.org).

+Note that some of the output in notebooks 3,4,5,6 and 7 requires a live server to support the interactivity offered by HoloViews widgets and Bokeh tools.

 [00-welcome](https://nbviewer.jupyter.org/gist/jlstevens/adb550e7a43fbafafeef7bd4d263e026): Get started by creating a variety of different HoloViews "elements". <br>
 [01-introduction-to-elements](https://nbviewer.jupyter.org/gist/jlstevens/93fec6e5c35262fbbb6ecb16b7b4d6ed): How to change the appearance and output format of elements.<br>